-Rybakina through after Haddad Maia retires injured
+Jabeur & Rybakina set up repeat of 2022 final

 |Coverage: Live across BBC TV, radio and online with extensive coverage on BBC iPlayer, Red Button, Connected TVs and mobile app.
 More coverage details here.

+Ons Jabeur swept past a below-par Petra Kvitova to reach the Wimbledon quarter-finals and set up a repeat of last year's final against Elena Rybakina.

+The Tunisian dominated throughout a 6-0 6-3 win over the two-time winner.

-Defending champion Elena Rybakina is through to the quarter-finals of Wimbledon after 13th seed Beatriz Haddad Maia retired with an injury.
+Kazakh champion Rybakina progressed even quicker when 13th seed Beatriz Haddad Maia retired with an injury after just five games of their match.

+Later, second seed Aryna Sabalenka sealed a 6-4 6-0 victory over Ekaterina Alexandrova to reach the last eight.

+A day after Wimbledon had witnessed two thrilling matches that showcased the best of women's tennis, what had looked like the eye-catching matches of the day were never even contests.

-Rybakina broke in the fourth game but the Brazilian looked immediately uncomfortable with her lower back.
+In the morning's opening match on Centre Court, Rybakina broke in the fourth game but Brazilian Haddad Maia looked immediately uncomfortable with her lower back.

-After leaving the court in tears for a medical timeout, Haddad Maia came back to play one more game before conceding.
+After leaving the court in tears for a medical timeout, Haddad Maia came back to play one more game before conceding at 4-1.

-Later, second seed Aryna Sabalenka faces Ekaterina Alexandrova while Ons Jabeur will take on Petra Kvitova.
+A couple of hours later, Jabeur returned to the court where she had survived a scare in the previous round against Bianca Andreescu and looked determined to make life a little easier for herself this time.

+She whizzed through a 22-minute first set before Kvitova eventually got herself on the scoreboard, but despite the Czech later winning back-to-back games for 4-3, she never looked like mounting a comeback.

 - Follow live coverage of Wimbledon day eight